 Melatonin can be used to stimulate hair regrowth, it does not suppress the adrenal tumor.
 If used prior to a physical exam it can mask symptoms, and cause the adrenal gland to become even larger before surgical removal.

 Most ferrets that have this surgery regain hair growth and do well for years.
-Even though most adrenal tumors are benign, recurrence can occur. a tumor can reappear in the adrenal gland that remains after surgery, and symptoms can recur.
+Even though most adrenal tumors are benign, recurrence can occur.
+A tumor can appear in the adrenal gland that is not removed at the time of surgery, and symptoms can recur.